-A citizen of the European Union, a member state of the European Union Economic Area and Swiss Confederation (hereinafter an EU citizen) has a right to stay in Estonia on the basis of a valid travel document or an identity card for the period of up to three months without registration of the right of residence.
+EU citizens and citizens from an EEA member state or the Swiss Confederation (hereinafter an EU citizens), have a right to stay in Estonia on the basis of a valid travel document or an identity card for the period of up to 3 months without registration of the right of residence.
 A family member of an EU citizen has the right to stay in Estonia for up to 3 months together with an EU citizen, and the family member must hold a valid travel document and a visa.

 When applying for a residence permit, the fingerprints of applicants over 6 years old will be recorded.
-To give fingerprints, the applicant has to personally come to the service office of the Police and Border Guard Board or to a foreign embassy of the Republic of Estonia where he will receive information about required documents as well.
-Fingerprints are not recorde:
+To give fingerprints, the applicant has to personally come to the service office of the Police and Border Guard Board or to a foreign embassy of the Republic of Estonia where they will also receive information about the documents required.
+Fingerprints are not recorded:

-A residence permit may be temporary (validity period up to 5 years) or long-term.
+A residence permit may be temporary (validity period up to 5 years) or permanent.

 Thank you for taking part in our survey!